vm75/sweph.dart/README.md

 * 100% API coverage
 * Dart friendly parameters and return values
-* Supported on all platforms
+* Supported on all platforms.
+Uses ffi for non-Web platforms and wasm for Web
 * Version matched with source

 References: